DJ Mangas

-DJ Mangas (born February 22, 1989) is an American football coach who is currently the offensive coordinator at the University at Buffalo.
+Daniel J. Mangas (born February 22, 1989) is an American football coach who is currently an offensive aide for the Buffalo Bills.

 Playing career

 Mangas played college football at William & Mary from 2007 to 2011, where he was a former walk-on who played wide receiver and also served as the team's emergency quarterback.

 Coaching career

 Early coaching career

 Mangas began his career as the quarterbacks coach at Hampden–Sydney College in 2012, and was later the running backs coach at Georgetown.
 He would return to his alma mater William & Mary in 2014 as their running backs coach on the recommendation of former college teammate and then-William & Mary linebackers coach Joe Brady.
 He was promoted to offensive coordinator in 2017, and was one of the youngest coordinators in Division I football at 28.

 LSU

 Mangas joined the coaching staff at LSU in 2019, serving as the right-hand man to Brady, who was the Tigers' passing game coordinator.